Salkantay Trek Classic

 - Entry ticket to Machu Picchu Archeological Site

 - Hotel in Aguas Calientes: The last night of this trek is spent in a hotel in Aguas Calientes with a double or triple room, private bathroom, hot shower, wifi, breakfast, and luggage storage while you visit Machu Picchu.
-This will either be Kantu Inn, Vista Machu Picchu or Eco Machu Picchu Pueblo, depending on availability at the time of travel.

 - 1 Duffle Bag: You can put your personal luggage, up to 7 kgs (15.4 lbs), including your sleeping bag, in this bag to be carried by our horses.